ninjasphere/sphere-stack/README.md

 sphere-stack is licensed under the MIT License.
 See LICENSE for the full license text.

 # Revisions

+##1.3
+* changed default endpoint names from 'apiservice' to 'api' and from 'douitsu' to 'id'

 ##1.2
 * replace all configuration with environment files